Spiritual Growth and Christian Living Resources

 Supporting Gifts (Romans 12:6-8): Prophecy, Service, Teaching, Encouragement, Giving, Administration/Leadership, and Mercy.
 These gifts are used primarily to organize and administrate the church so that it may best carry out its responsibilities.

 Ministry Gifts (1 Corinthians 12:8-10, 1 Corinthians 12:27-31): Wisdom, Knowledge, Faith, Healing, Miracles, Prophecy, Helps, Administration, Leadership, Distinguishing Spirits, Speaking in Tongues, and Interpreting Tongues.
-These are the tools that the Holy Spirit utilizes for the ongoing ministry of the church.
+These are the tools that the Holy Spirit utilizes for the church's ongoing ministry.

-It goes without saying that congregations are spiritually impotent when the members do not freely and responsibly allow the Holy Spirit to manifest God's ministry and power through the gifts He has given.
-Here are a few guidelines on how to identify and unwrap your spiritual gift(s).
+Congregations are spiritually impotent when the members do not freely and responsibly allow the Holy Spirit to manifest God's ministry and power through the gifts He has given.
+Here are a few guidelines on discovering, identifying, and using your spiritual gift(s).

 Photo Credit: Miguel Bruna/Unsplash